sammyne/mastering-ethereum/chapter09-smart-contract-security/README.md

 ### Real-World Example: Parity Multisig Wallet (First Hack)

-- Analysis as Haseeb Qureshi (TODO: link)
+- Analysis as [Haseeb Qureshi][Parity Multisig Wallet (First Hack)]
 - Example: [WalletLibrary.sol](examples/default-visibility/WalletLibrary.sol)
   - The unintended public `initMultiowned` enables an attacker to
     - Call these functions on deployed contracts, resetting the ownership to the attacker's address
     - Then drain the wallets of all their ether

+[Parity Multisig Wallet (First Hack)]: https://www.freecodecamp.org/news/a-hacker-stole-31m-of-ether-how-it-happened-and-what-it-means-for-ethereum-9e5dc29e33ce/

 ## Entropy Illusion

 - Every transaction modifies the global state of the Ethereum ecosystem in a calculable way, with no uncertainty
 - This has the fundamental implication that there is no source of entropy or randomness in Ethereum
-- Achieving decentralized entropy (randomness) is a well-known problem for which many solutions have been proposed, including RANDAO (TODO: link), or using a chain of hashes, as described by Vitalik Buterin in the blog post "Validator Ordering and Randomness in PoS" (TODO: link)
+- Achieving decentralized entropy (randomness) is a well-known problem for which many solutions have been proposed, including [RANDAO], or using a chain of hashes, as described by Vitalik Buterin in the blog post "Validator Ordering and Randomness in PoS" (deprecated)

 ### The Vulnerability